p-m-p/slider/README.md

 Currently, I've only added 3D support for webkit and Firefox, all other browsers will fallback gracefully to a simple fade transition.

+All 2D slide transitions have been tested in IE6+ and all other modern browsers.

 Usage
 ---